 The Forum supports efforts to address equity in all areas of society.
 But if you look at just about any issue that philanthropy cares about, from education to health care to the environment, some of the greatest disparities are along racial and ethnic lines.
 These racial disparities have persisted for decades, and in many cases the gaps are widening.
 It is impossible to make significant progress on any of these issues without focusing on how to narrow these gaps.

 The Forum’s work is guided by our Racial Equity Committee, which is comprised of representatives of regional and national PSOs that are further along in their racial equity work.
-The group is co-chaired by Susan Taylor Batten, President & CEO of ABFE, and Tamara Copeland, President & CEO of Washington Regional Association of Grantmakers.
+The group is co-chaired by Susan Taylor Batten, President & CEO of the Association of Black Foundation Executives (ABFE).

 Call For Applications: United Philanthropy Forum Racial Equity Mini-Grants